morpheus65535/tesla_preheat/README.md

 ## Usage

-You must provide a valid `cache.json` file that can be obtained TeslaPy on a desktop computer with a browser to authenticate with Tesla.
-They've implemented reCaptcha and it's now impossible to use headless authentication.
+You must provide a valid anti-captcha.com APIKEY to solve the reCaptcha implemented by Tesla.

 Here are some example snippets to help you get started creating a container.